ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 But the set of all functions is Big!
 What would the distribution even look like?
 It's unlikely that a Normal distribution about 0 would represent the loss differences between $f$ and $\tf$ that are not $g$, for _all possible other functions_.
-Without this, we can't rely on the mean of 30 random samples to represent the underlying full distribution.[^clt]
+Without this, we can't rely on something like the mean of 30 random samples to represent the underlying full distribution.[^clt]

 Aside from a theoretical guarantee, we still need to operationalize something for practical interpretability.